Calculate Your Home Business Space Deduction

 If you have a home business, you want to be able to claim the expenses associated with this business on your tax return.
 As with a business in any other location, you are allowed to claim a deduction for use of this space on your business tax return.

 To qualify for this business tax deduction for your home business, you must meet certain basic requirements.
-This article explains these requirements, shows you how to calculate the deduction percentage, and details about the specific expenses you can deduct from your taxes if you qualify.
+This article explains these requirements, shows you how to calculate the deduction percentage, and explains the specific expenses you can deduct from your taxes if you qualify.

 First Qualification: Use of the Space